 Masaka Kids Africana: Are Suuna and Madinah Still Married?
 Where Are They Now?

 Directed by Vieira Lopez, Netflix’s ‘Masaka Kids, a Rhythm Within’ is a documentary that shines a light upon the power of art and culture in the most difficult of circumstances.
-That’s because it follows the Masaka Kids Africana community as they share their story with the world, underscoring how there can be joy within struggle as well as happiness in resilience.
-Therefore, of course, Founder-CEO Suuna Hassan and his co-founder, loving wife, and proud life partner Madinah Hassan are at the center stage of this short original production.
+It follows the Masaka Kids Africana community as they share their story with the world, underscoring how joy can be found within struggle and happiness in resilience.
+Therefore, of course, Founder-CEO Suuna Hassan and his co-founder and loving wife, Madinah Hassan, are at the center stage of this short original production.

-A native of Nyendo in the city of Masaka, Uganda, Suuna Hassan admittedly hails from a poor family that always had rather limited resources owing to their village’s standing in society.
+A native of Nyendo in the city of Masaka, Uganda, Suuna Hassan comes from a family that has always had rather limited resources, due to their village’s social standing.
 However, it was after his mother sadly passed away when he was “very young” that things went from bad to worse as his father soon tied the knot to an allegedly abusive woman.
 According to his account in the show, he has two distinct scars on his face that came at the hands of his stepmother, so he eventually decided to run away “rather than die at home.”

 Living on the streets was far from easy for Suuna, but he knew he had no other choice and gradually managed to befriend others like him to form a group that collected scraps for sale.
 Their sole purpose of doing so was to ensure they could buy food every day, yet because the entire ordeal was deemed officially illegal, the kids were allegedly often beaten if caught.
 “I started getting tortured by the situation,” he stated in the documentary.
 “But whenever I thought about ending my life… I would see my mother asking me why I wanted to kill myself.”

-Suuna and Madinah Hassan Are Partners in Both a Personal and Professional Sense
+Suuna and Madinah Hassan Are Partners in a Personal and Professional Sense

 Suuna and Madinah Hassan Continue to Help as Many Children as They Can